verde-rbx/verde/docs/guide/index.md

 Welcome to Verde.
 This introduction will serve as the gateway to understanding all about the project and whats next.

 ::: tip
-🥱 Skip the boring stuff an get started with our [Quick Start](./quick-start) guide
+🥱 Skip the boring stuff and get started with our [Quick Start](./quick-start) guide
 :::

 ## What is Verde?